dotnet-presentations/blazor-workshop/docs/03-show-order-status.md

 ### 5. How can I reset the database?

-If you want to reset your database to see the "no orders" case, simply delete `pizza.db` from the Server project and reload the page in your browser.
+If you want to reset your database to see the "no orders" case, simply delete `pizza.db` from the **BlazingPizza.Server** project and reload the page in your browser.

 ![My orders empty list](https://user-images.githubusercontent.com/1874516/77241390-a4b49100-6bae-11ea-8dd4-e59afdd8f710.png)